mergeweb/best_practices/_posts/2016-11-01-css-standards.md

 Class names for components should use dashes between words.
 Prefer `class="component-name"` to `class="componentname"`.

 We will use a BEM-style class naming system.
 BEM stands for Block Element Modifier.
-You can also thing about it as Component, Sub-object, Variant.
+You can also think about it as Component, Sub-object, Variant.

 Examples:
 ```sass